-You also need to submit a study protocol or a copy of your grant application if it is a funded study.
+1. a.
+For a new study, all forms indicated on the Overview of IRB Submissions for New Studies for your application type.
+For most new studies (except for exempt, unfunded studies), you need to submit a study protocol or a copy of your grant application.
 The IRB has a sample protocol template available.
 Your study protocol should include details on all of the important elements of the planned research, including:

 1. A sentence or two describing the current state of the literature, and the addition that the current study will make (If there is very little/no previous research done in the area, this is an acceptable justification);

 2. The number and nature of the proposed research participants, including where they will come from, how they will be recruited into participation, if, when and how they will be consented, and the measures taken to protect their anonymity or confidentiality;